mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

 #   3  [1, 1, 1, 1, 0, 0, 1, 0]  [20.0, -3.4]    234.000
 ```

-...and below is the final population.
+...and here is the final population.

 ```python
 for i in range(MAX_GEN):